-- (1) An air operator certificate (AOC) holder shall use sources approved by the Authority for the weather reports and forecasts used for decisions regarding flight preparation, routing and terminal operations. - (2) Where an AOC holder carries out passenger carrying operations on a published schedule, the AOC holder shall have an approved system for obtaining forecasts and reports of adverse weather phenomena that may affect safety of flight on each route to be flown and airport to be used. - (3) An AOC holder may use the following sources of weather reports for flight planning or controlling flight movement- - (a) the Meteorological Department; - (b) a Uganda operated automated surface observation stations, so long as the station reports all required items for a complete surface aviation weather report; - (c) a Uganda operated supplemental aviation weather reporting station; - (d) observations made by aerodrome control towers; - (e) a Uganda contracted weather observatory; - (f) any active meteorological office operated by a foreign state which subscribes to the standards and practices contained in the Chicago convention and the annexes thereunder; - (g) any military weather reporting sources approved by the Authority in case of flight operations which use military airports as departure, destination, alternate or diversion airports;
+(1) An air operator certificate holder shall use sources approved by the Authority for the weather reports and forecasts used for decisions regarding flight preparation, routing and terminal operations.
+(2) Where an air operator certificate holder carries out passenger carrying operations on a published schedule, the air operator certificate holder shall have an approved system for obtaining forecasts and reports of adverse weather phenomena that may affect safety of flight on each route to be flown and airport to be used.

+(3) An air operator certificate holder may use the following sources of weather reports for flight planning or controlling flight movement-

-- (h) near-real time reports such as pilot reports, radar reports, radar summary charts, and satellite imagery reports made by commercial weather sources or other sources specifically approved by the Authority; or - (i) an AOC holder operated and maintained weather reporting system approved by the Authority.
+- (a) the Meteorological Department; - (b) Uganda operated automated surface observation stations, so long as the station reports all required items for a complete surface aviation weather report; - (c) a Uganda operated supplemental aviation weather reporting station; - (d) observations made by aerodrome control towers; - (e) a Uganda contracted weather observatory; - (f) any active meteorological office operated by a foreign state which subscribes to the standards and practices contained in the Convention and the Annexes; - (g) any military weather reporting sources approved by the Authority in case of flight operations which use military airports as departure, destination, alternate or diversion airports; - (h) near-real time reports such as pilot reports, radar reports, radar summary charts, and satellite imagery reports made by commercial weather sources or other sources specifically approved by the Authority; or - (i) an air operator certificate holder operated and maintained weather reporting system approved by the Authority.